InternRobotics/InternNav/challenge/README.md

 ### Development Overview
 The main architecture of the evaluation code adopts a client-server model.
 In the client, we specify the corresponding configuration (*.cfg), which includes settings such as the scenarios to be evaluated, robots, models, and parallelization parameters.
 The client sends requests to the server, which then make model to predict and response to the client.

-The GRNavigation project adopts a modular design, allowing developers to easily add new navigation algorithms.
+The InternNav project adopts a modular design, allowing developers to easily add new navigation algorithms.
 The main components include:

 - **Model**: Implements the specific neural network architecture and inference logic